PhMajerus/FIGfonts/README.md

 This is a FIGlet version of the example Large Type Pieces (Unicode 16.0) ASCII font provided by Hewlett-Packard in their HP 2641A/2645A/2645S Display Station Reference Manual, Table B-16.
 It is a reference font for large type pieces introduced in Unicode 16.0 but only contains the 96 base ASCII characters.

-It uses Unicode 16 Large Type Pieces (`U+1CE1A` to `U+1CE50`) and Quadrants (including the centered variants) to build a smooth set of characters using three rows.
+It uses Unicode 16 Large Type Pieces (`U+1CE1A` to `U+1CE50`) and Quadrants to build a smooth set of characters using three rows.
 Its look depends on the font design, as large type pieces can be different in different fonts.

 If you want to learn more about Large Type Pieces, try `curl https://raw.githubusercontent.com/PhMajerus/Documents/main/HowTos/HowTo%20Large%20Type%20Pieces.txt`.